codelakegmbh/browserdb/README.md

-# local-database
+# borwserdb
-local-database is a wrapper around localStorage to enable document like local storing of objects in the browser.
+borwserdb is a wrapper around localStorage to enable document like local storing of objects in the browser.
 It makes persisting and loading persisted objects inside web apps very easy and convenient.